Boris Johnson wins breathing space from ‘partygate’ woes

 Johnson addressed scores of Conservative legislators behind closed doors on Monday night, assuring them he took criticisms seriously and promising to get a tighter grip on a Downing Street operation that Gray found was marked by excessive drinking and dysfunctional dynamics.

-Johnson was rallying his Cabinet at its weekly meeting on Tuesday before flying to Kyiv for talks with Ukrainian President Volodymyr Zelenskyy over the Russia-Ukraine crisis.
+Johnson rallied his Cabinet at its weekly meeting on Tuesday — where “partygate” didn't come up, Johnson's spokesman insisted — before flying to Kyiv for talks with Ukrainian President Volodymyr Zelenskyy over the Russia-Ukraine crisis.

-Deputy Prime Minister Dominic Raab defended Johnson on Tuesday, saying: “He believes he acted in good faith on the advice he had at all times.”
+Deputy Prime Minister Dominic Raab defended Johnson, saying: “He believes he acted in good faith on the advice he had at all times.”

 Johnson’s grip on power has been shaken by revelations that his staff held “bring your own booze” office parties, birthday celebrations and “wine time Fridays” at Downing Street at times in 2020 and 2021 when Britons were barred from socializing to slow the spread of the coronavirus.